 Other Need-Based Grants for Priority Admits

-These programs listed are some of the funds used to fulfill the Nebraska Promise, which is the University's affordability promise to students that provides, at a minimum, that tuition costs will be covered by federal, state, and institutional scholarships and grants during the standard fall/spring term for students who meet certain academic and family income qualifications.
-For more information visit our Planning for College page.
+The grants listed below are some of the funds that fulfill Nebraska Promise, the University's affordability promise to students that provides, at a minimum, that tuition costs will be covered by federal, state, and campus scholarships and grants during the fall/spring for students who meet certain academic and family income qualifications.

 Nebraska Opportunity Grant (NOG)